rkulla/shadowfighter/README.md

 # ShadowFighter

-Customiable shadowboxing drills for different martial arts.
+Audio Shadowboxing drills for different martial arts.

-This program will use your Mac's speech command to call out random lines from a text file that you can use to drill different martial arts strikes/blocks.
+This program will use MacOS's speech command to call out random lines from a text file that you can use to drill different martial arts strikes/blocks.

 It's designed to be customizable: Simply tweak the provided text files or add your own.